Tonmoy1321/Hajira_AI_Documentation/Change_Hajira_Model.md

 ```
 7. Make sure new model is loaded before inference; you may need to import a script that contains backbone of the new model.

-8. Finally, DO NOT FORGET to replace the existing Facebank to a new fresh Facebank by going to the location: `Local_Hajira_lite_Dev/backend/checkpoints/facebank/fresh facebank`, copy `company_name.npy` and `company_name_embed.npy` file; then paste them in the following location: `Local_Hajira_lite_Dev/backend/checkpoints/facebank`.

 ## How to change model in Cloud: